bill-ying/fx-rate/README.md

 - c for CAD -> USD
 - u for USD -> CAD

-It also takes one of the following two optional parameters:
+It also takes one of the following two optional arguments:
 - -d for a specific date in yyyyMMdd format
 - -m for a specific year in yyyy format